 Course requirements for the PhD will be based on the student's previous training and anticipated needs in the student's area of specialization, the total course load being at the discretion of the student's supervisory committee.
 All students in the PhD program must take REN R 600.
 Otherwise there is no fixed minimum course requirement for students who hold a master's degree.
-Students entering the PhD program, who do not have a master's degree, will be expected to complete at least ± 12 that are acceptable for graduate credit including at least ± 3 in research methods, statistics, and/or experimental design.
+Students entering the PhD program, who do not have a master's degree, will be expected to complete at least four graduate-level courses (500 number or higher) including at least one in research methods, statistics, and/or experimental design.
 In addition, all students are expected to participate in the Renewable Resources seminar series each year.